 The Montgomery County Council (the Council) is the legislative branch of the Montgomery County (Maryland) government.
 The Council is made up of nine Councilmembers, all of whom are elected at the same time by voters, and serve four-year terms.
 Council members are supported by a staff that includes a Central Staff supporting Councilmembers, the Office of Legislative Oversight, and the Office of Zoning & Administrative Hearings.
 The Council’s responsibilities are outlined in the Charter of Montgomery County and Maryland law.
 It is responsible for approving the annual spending of Montgomery County each year.
 The Council is also responsible for:

-Click the button below to view the Project Overview.Project Overview
+Click the button below to view the View the Report.View the Report

-At the request of the Council, the Academy is conducting a three-month organizational assessment of the Legislative Branch of the County Government with the goal of ensuring effectiveness and efficiency in the County’s operations.
-The Academy’s work will be based on documentary research and interviews with Councilmembers and Legislative Branch officials and staff.
-The Academy team will review foundational documents and administrative guidance; budgetary and strategic planning documents; and past internal and external assessments of relevant Legislative Branch offices’ operations and performance.
+At the request of the Council, the Academy conducted a three-month organizational assessment of the Legislative Branch of the County Government with the goal of ensuring effectiveness and efficiency in the County’s operations.
+The Academy’s work was based on documentary research and interviews with Councilmembers and Legislative Branch officials and staff.
+The Academy team reviewed foundational documents and administrative guidance; budgetary and strategic planning documents; and past internal and external assessments of relevant Legislative Branch offices’ operations and performance.

-The organizational assessment is directed by a three-member Expert Advisory Group (EAG) of Academy Fellows and conducted by an expert professional staff.
-The EAG and staff will provide Councilmembers with actionable recommendations that support state-of-the-art organizational efficiency.
+The organizational assessment was directed by a three-member Expert Advisory Group (EAG) of Academy Fellows and conducted by expert professional staff.
+The EAG and staff provided Council members with actionable recommendations that support state-of-the-art organizational efficiency.